mathbruyen/kissingturtles-handson/slides/canvas.md

 Restoring the origin to its expected place is then tricky.
 Except that it is done automatically.
 The practice is to save the context on a stack with `ctx.save()` method, do the changes and draw the path, and then calling `ctx.restore()` method so that the canvas is restored to the previous state from the stack.
 Doing a referential change modifies the current state, allowing to compose transformations if every one properly restores to the context it got in entry.

 Context saving also includes fill and stroke styles, so it is actually a good practice to save before modifying a style and restore after having drawn the path.

+And this is my favorite way to deal with canvas pixels: instead of doing complex calculations I prefer to scale things to fit with values manipulated by the script.

 ## Include an image